sciZer0/7/v/README.md

 Actually, this approach means that increasing the inefficiency (overhead) is the goal for each of the existing blockchains.

-Extremely importantly, not an increase in a number of nodes is the goal of a blockchain, since the number of nodes is just one of tools to achieve permissionlessness and high sustainability.
-Instead, exactly permissionlessness and high sustainability, both these ones together, are the goal of the blockchain, according to the main point of blockchain technology.
+Extremely importantly, the number of nodes is just one of tools for a blockchain to achieve permissionlessness and high sustainability — incl. its "51% attack" resistance.

 Ideally, a blockchain must use another, truly-decentralized, more efficient way to build up its "51% attack" resistance – of course, remaining permissionless and highly-sustainable.